Kilimanjaro Trek Rongai

 Day 1 Moshi

 Pick up from Arusha town or Kilimanjaro International Airport and transfer to a base hotel in Moshi town for overnight.

 Day 2 Rongai Gate (1950m) – 1st Caves camp (2600m)

 Transfer to the Rongai trailhead (2.5 hours drive) followd by a gentle climb through forest to First Cave, at about 2,600 meters.
 5 hours hiking time.

 Day 3 Kikelelwa Cave (3600m)

 Pass Second Cave before reaching Kikelelwa Cave at about 3600 meters.
-The views show you that you’re on a huge mountain.
+The views give you an idea of the majesty of the mountain.
 Hike for 6 – 7 hours today.